craftercms/craftercms/README.md

 When using a tag-based build, you're essentially cloning a point in time to build that specific version of Crafter CMS.
 That implies that you won't be able to update/nor push changes back.

 # 3. Build a Developer's Environment
-Crafter CMS is built along a microservices based, serverless (Docker + Kubernetes), architecture, and as such, comprises a number of headless API-first (GraphQL, REST, in-process)  modules that work together to provide the final solution.
+Crafter CMS is built along a microservices-based architecture, and as such, comprises a number of headless API-first (GraphQL, REST, in-process)  modules that work together to provide the final solution.
 In this section, we'll start with the simple case of _build everything_/_run everything_, and then move on to building/hacking individual modules.

 ## 3.1.
 Build, Start and Stop All